fineanmol/plant-tree/README.md

-🍀 Updated on Sat, 17 May 2025 12:15:23 GMT
+🎋 Updated on Sat, 17 May 2025 13:40:55 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Code is like humor.
+When you have to explain it, it's bad."